By Meg Olson

 While the previous meeting proposed to address the two substantive changes in a draft revised plan, it had devolved into an argument over whether or not the plan should exist.

-After consulting with their boards, the groups represented on the committee came to this meeting ready to repeal or defend the plan.
-Point Roberts Chamber of Commerce representative David Gellatly led with a motion unanimously approved by his board stating the character plan was “superfluous and unnecessary,” and requesting the county repeal the plan and incorporate language regulating signage and lighting into the Point Roberts Special District section of the county zoning ordinance (Chapter 20.72).
+After consulting with their boards the groups represented on the committee came to this meeting ready to repeal or defend the plan.
+Chamber representative David Gellatly led with a motion unanimously approved by his board stating the character plan was “superfluous and unnecessary,” and requesting the county repeal the plan and incorporate language regulating signage and lighting into the Point Roberts Special District section of the county zoning ordinance (Chapter 20.72).

 Several other audience members also cautioned against abandoning the only document that gave the community any official local voice on development.
-“Don’t repeal until you can replace,” said Steve Wolff.
+“Don’t repeal until you can replace,” said Steve Wolf.

 While the voters’ association was in favor of repealing the character plan, their representative and committee chair Joel Lantz was quick to point out they did not favor giving up local control.
 “I don’t think there’s any intention of relinquishing advisory and oversight functions of PRCAC for building permits,” he said.
 He suggested they “incorporate the important parts” of the character plan into 20.72 and “as part of that take a broader look at 20.72.”